jannepark/simple-web-warehouse-management/README.md

 ### Mixed notes:

 - User model has field -disabled-(defaults to false when creating user).
-There is no API-endpoint to change it, so it can only be set directly from connecting to the database.
+There is no API-endpoint to change it, so it can only be changed by connecting to the database.

 #### //TODO: